Casey Novak: Character overview

 It is revealed that in her final year of law school, Novak was engaged to a man, Charlie, who had schizophrenia.
 She ended the relationship when his symptoms became so severe she felt she was no longer safe with him.
 In 2002, Charlie attacked her in her home during a psychotic episode.
 She convinced the police not to press charges, but ended the relationship.
 He eventually became homeless, and was found dead as a "John Doe" in the spring of 2007.
 She developed a deep compassion for the mentally ill afterward.
 While prosecuting a case, she deliberately sabotages a competency hearing for a schizophrenic child rapist to avoid him being extradited to Louisiana where he would face the death penalty.
 Manhattan's new DA Jack McCoy (Sam Waterston) calls Novak into his office and threatens to fire her and have her disbarred if she abuses the authority of the DA's office again.

 In the season 6 episode "Goliath", Novak states that she is a big supporter of the U.S military.
 She explains that her father was an M60 door gunner on a Huey during the Vietnam War.
 His helicopter crashed three times, and he received a Purple Heart.

-Novak lives in an apartment in the Upper West Side of New York City.
+Novak lives in an apartment on the Upper West Side of Manhattan.
 She is Catholic.
 She used to work serving tables in order to pay for her college tuition.
 Sometimes, she rides her bicycle to work.

 Novak is a redhead, although she had her hair dyed strawberry blonde and blonde for some of her appearances.
 She is also an avid softball player and a batter.
-She plays on a team called the "Sex Crimes."